001. POLICE COMMISSION-EXECUTIVE POWER.

 When a Department directive establishes or amends a procedure, the unit responsible for conducting the audit shall be identified in the directive.

-The audit, reported on an Intradepartmental Correspondence, Form 15.02.00, shall be conducted within six months of the effective date of the directive and shall be forwarded through channels to the SACP.
+The audit, reported on an Intradepartmental Correspondence, Form 15.02.00, shall be conducted within six months of the effective date of the directive and shall be forwarded through channels to the OCPP.

-Note: The Special Assistant for Constitutional Policing shall forward the original audit to the Commanding Officer, Planning and Research Division, and a copy to the Commanding Officer, Internal Audits and Inspections Division.
-The Special Assistant for Constitutional Policing shall also ensure that any necessary procedural modifications as specified in the audit are developed.
+Note: The Office of Constitutional Policing and Policy shall forward the original audit to the Commanding Officer, Policies and Procedures Division, and a copy to the Commanding Officer, Audit Division.
+The Office of Constitutional Policing and Policy shall also ensure that any necessary procedural modifications as specified in the audit are developed.

 Upon completion of the audit and the report of its findings and recommendations, the auditing unit has no further responsibility pursuant to the order.